Last Updated on 8 July, 2021 by Veronica

 It is a small castle that is currently used as a warehouse for a factory that is a few meters away.

-You get there pretty well, although there’s not much to see in the surrounding area, just the path that takes you to Lallybroch.
-It is a very quiet area a few kilometers from Edinburgh.
+Although there’s not much to see in the surrounding area, you get there pretty well, just the path that takes you to Lallybroch.
+It is a tranquil area a few kilometers from Edinburgh.

 Castle Leoch is located at Doune Castle

 Castle Leoch is home to clan Mackenzie, led by Colum Mackenzie and company.

 The cool thing about the visit to Doune Castle is that in addition to the explanations of the audio guide included at the entrance to the castle.